 Righthaven's business model is simple, cynical, and ethically questionable.
-Righthaven finds instances of infringement relating to newspaper articles and pictures of essentially trivial economic value on blogs and other small websites without significant readership, advertising or other resources.
+Righthaven finds instances of infringement relating to newspaper articles of essentially trivial economic value on blogs and other small websites without significant readership, advertising or other resources.
 After finding these instances of infringement, Righthaven purports to purchase the rights to the allegedly infringed work from Stephens Media, which for some reason does not have the confidence in its case to place its name on the complaints as a plaintiff.
+Rather than mitigating its "damages," Righthaven makes sure to leave its blogger victims in the dark, surprising them with lawsuits that they often first learn about from news reporters calling them for comment.